NextDose: A web-based Bayesian dose forecasting tool

 Individual estimates (EBEs) of the parameter are then predicted from the group parameter value and an individual specific random effect.
 This random effect is made up of a between subject variability component (BSV) and a within subject variability component (WSV).
 The within subject variability is usually estimated with reference to an interval known as an occasion and WSV is therefore commonly described as between occasion variability (BOV).
 The definition of an occasion in NextDose is a dosing interval which includes one or more observations.

-NextDose Predictions of Doses and Individual Parameters and Covariate Effects
+NextDose Predictions of Doses, Individual Parameters and Calculated Covariates

-Figure 1 shows the concentration predictions in a patient treated with vancomycin who had three pre-dose vancomycin concentration observations.
+Figure 1 shows the concentration predictions in a patient treated with vancomycin who had four concentration observations after the first dose and a pre-dose concentration observation after 6 doses.

 Figure 1

-The Bayesian dose predictions for these 3 observation occasions are shown in Figure 2
+The Bayesian dose predictions for these 2 dosing occasions with vancomycin observations are shown in Figure 2

 Figure 2